dharmab/skyeye/docs/CONTRIBUTING.md

 }
 ```

+I don't have this project set up to build/run/debug through VSC yet.

 ### Linux

 🐧 Use your favorite editor.

-TODO guide to project the architecture, file and package layout, entrypoiny
+TODO guide to project architecture, file and package layout, entrypoints